Open-source intelligenceon your digital footprint.

 {"mcpServers": {"clearfront": {"command": "clearfront-mcp"}}}

-All 30 tools run in a single sweep.
+Every sweep can call on all 30 tools, and the effort you pick decides how many run.
 Each returns a real result the AI security analyst can verify, grouped here by discipline.

 - search_usernameReused handles across 3,400+ sites